rackspace/php-opencloud/docs/userguide/services.md

 contains a directory or listing of all of the various services supported by the endpoint.
 Each service is identified by two bits of information:

-* The service _type_, which is a standard identifier; for example, `compute` identifies the OpenStack Compute service (aka Nova).
+* The service _type_, which is a standard identifier; for example, `compute` identifies the OpenStack Compute service (also known as "Nova").
 * The service _name_, which is an arbitrary identifier assigned by the cloud provider.
 For example, the object storage service (Swift) at Rackspace is named `cloudFiles`.

 For each type of service, there may be multiple endpoints for accessing the specific type of service.
 To support geographic deployments, each service may have one or more _regions_ identified.
-For example, the Rackspace Compute service ("Cloud Servers") is (currently) accessible through three different regions: Dallas/Fort Worth (identified by `DFW`), Chicago (identified by `ORD`), and London (identified by `LON`).
+For example, the Rackspace Compute service (Cloud Servers&trade;) is accessible through three different
+regions:

+* Dallas/Fort Worth (identified by `DFW`)
+* Chicago (identified by `ORD`)
+* London (identified by `LON`).

 Finally, each service and region may have different types of URLs.
 For example, your provider may have an internal URL used for testing or for beta program participants.
 However, in most cases, the public URL (identified by the _urltype_ of `publicURL`) will be what is used.

-Complicated, isn't it?
-However, such complications provide developers great flexibility in how to deploy their cloud components.
+This may seem overly complicated; however, such complications provide developers great flexibility in how to deploy their cloud components.
 For example, a US-based developer might deploy servers in both `DFW` and `ORD`.
-This is done to ensure continuous availability (for example, a storm in one area might interrupt the Internet connectivity in a given region) or to improve performance (a server in Chicago might have a shorter network path for some users than a server in Dallas).
+This is done to ensure continuous availability (a storm in one area might interrupt the Internet connectivity in a given region) or to improve performance (a server in Chicago might have a shorter network path for some users than a server in Dallas).